 My research has appeared in the Journal of Public Administration Research and Theory, Public Administration Review, Governance, as well as other journals.
-My book “Shared Measures: Collective Performance Data Use in Collaborations” is forthcoming with Cambridge University Press.
+My book “Shared Measures: Collective Performance Data Use in Collaborations” was published by Cambridge University Press.
 It is about using data to manage diverse teams and draws on a study of opioid-response task forces.

 My work has been cited in President Obama’s budget proposal and OMB policy guidance under President Biden.
 It received awards from American Society for Public Administration, the Academy of Management, and the European Group of Public Administration.
 I have been the recipient of FIU’s Top Scholar Award and the JPART-AOM/PNP Top Reviewer Award.